Wizcorp/phonegap-facebook-plugin/README.md

 ### iOS URL Scheme

-Make sure you add the scheme to your [PROJECTNAME]-Info.plist (located as one of the files in your Xcode project), substitute [APP_ID] below to the appropriate values.
+Make sure you add the scheme to your [PROJECTNAME]-Info.plist (located as one of the files in your Xcode project), substitute [APP_ID] below to the appropriate values (replace those brackets!).
 This is to handle the re-direct from Mobile Safari or the Facebook app, after permission authorization.

 * [**APP_ID**] is the Facebook app id given by Facebook